singhalshubh/imm_hclib/tests/README.md

 This section helps analyse the contributions of the paper, in correlation with the conclusions drawn from the "Obtained" figures from running Appendix Evaluation.

 #### Observations to be drawn
-- Actor IMM 1D and 2D algorithms perform better than Ripples MPI and MPI+OpenMP versions.
-(Claim I)
+- `Claim I`: Actor IMM 1D and 2D algorithms perform better than Ripples MPI and MPI+OpenMP versions.
-- Actor IMM 2D in general performs better than Actor IMM 1D.
-(Claim II)
+- `Claim II`: Actor IMM 2D in general performs better than Actor IMM 1D.
-- Observe the strong scaling in graphs, as graphs are represented on `log` scale.
-(Claim III)
+- `Claim III`: Observe the strong scaling in graphs, as graphs are represented on `log` scale.
-- For the last submitted job, observe the `OUT-OF-MEMORY` error.
+- `Claim IV`: For the last submitted job, observe the `OUT-OF-MEMORY` error.
 Alternatively, peek into job.out by doing `grep OOM job.out` to verify the observation.
-(Claim IV)